 When you edit the spreadsheet in Excel, the placeholder will not reflect the current value of the source cell.
 In the example below, the source data is in A1, but if you scan the code below you will find that a QR code placeholder always points to our website www.spreadsheetconverter.com.
 Like most widgets, the QR code widgets are live in the converted web page, but not in Excel.

 When you work with widgets that use placeholders, you will often get a better result if you merge all the cells behind the placeholder.
 This enables the converter to better determine the size of the widget as it will appear on the web page.
 In the example above, we have merged cells A3:C11 to make it easy to align other objects on the page with the image generated by the widget.

-The size of the placeholder in Excel is based on your settings for the barcode widget.
+The size of the placeholder in Excel is based on your settings for the QR code widget.
 The best way to change the size of the placeholder is to edit the settings.
-You can also drag the corners of the placeholder to adjust it.
+You can also drag the handles of the placeholder to adjust it.
 The resulting width of the placeholder will be used for both the height and width of the square QR code.